Board of Directors

 Mr. Hurley is active in numerous philanthropic endeavors with nonprofit entities around New England.
 He was appointed to the MassDevelopment Board of Directors in November 2008.

-Scott Jordan is Assistant Secretary at the Executive Office for Administration and Finance.
+Scott Jordan is Undersecretary of the Executive Office for Administration and Finance.
 He serves on the MassDevelopment Board of Directors as the designee of Secretary Glen Shor.

 Dennis R. Kanin